Nityatewari/Financial-Fraud-Detection-Anomaly-Detection-in-Credit-Card-Transactions/README.md

 4. Geographic variables alone do not directly explain fraud: While location variables are highly correlated with each other, they do not individually predict fraud.
 However, they provide strong potential for feature engineering, such as distance between customer and merchant.
 5. Fraud detection is multi-factor and subtle: No single variable explains fraud.
 Effective fraud detection depends on combining amount, timing, category, and behavioral patterns, which mirrors real-world fraud scenarios.

-Tools: Excel, Tableau, MySQL, Python
+Tools: Excel, Tableau, SQL, Python (Pandas, Matplotlib, Seaborn) - Exploratory Data Analysis (EDA)